 It is very important that when choosing to buy a Life Insurance policy.
 That you provide all of the information requested.
 As accurately as you possibly can to a potential insurer to ensure that your protection policy looks after you and your family.

-Will Medical Conditions Impact Premiums?
+Will Medical Conditions Impact My Life Cover?

 Because your family history is a part of the process that goes into deciding how much you will pay in monthly premiums, it can have quite an impact on how much you pay.
 If your family has not been impacted with ongoing medical problems, the likelihood of higher premiums is quite low.
 However, if your family has a history of illnesses and you may have some health conditions yourself.
 You will find that your Life Insurance quote might be a little bit more expensive.